s3-echen/Project-Repository/README.md

 # Step 1: Finding Homologs
 Commands:
 mkdir ~/lab03-$MYGIT/HADHA
-//Create the working directory for gene family name cd ~/lab03-$MYGIT/HADHA
+//  Create the working directory for gene family name cd ~/lab03-$MYGIT/HADHA
 //Go to that directory, in this case HADHA pwd